Ricardo354/Ricardo354/README.md

 I'm a 16-year-old student currently studying at IFCE - Campus Crato.
 I'm passionate about programming and technology, Here's a bit more about me:

-- 📚 Currently learning C/C++ and exploring its vast possibilities.
+- 📚 Currently learning PHP and exploring its vast possibilities.
 - 💻 Proficient in Python.
 - 🌱 Always eager to learn and grow in the world of technology.
 - 🌍 Fluent in English as my second language.